Strippit & G. E. HI-ACK Servo Drives

 MVR Relay Board

-Only 1 of these per multi-axis Servo System, and it is usually located under the bottom Servo Drive.
+Only 1 of these per multi-axis Servo System, and it is usually located under the Bottom-Most Servo Drive.

 The Early Versions Are;